-What Is a UK Global Business Mobility Visa?
+What is a UK Global Business Mobility Visa?

 Changes in the international arena are calling for a quick reaction from the British government, so it has recently updated its business immigration routes.
 New categories have been introduced that are called UK Global Business Mobility visas.